unknwon/rods/README.md

 The collection of RODs written by [@unknwon](https://github.com/unknwon) for researching and describing engineering efforts.

 ⚠️ Writings in this repository are 100% personal, opinionated, and non-work related.
+Nothing here is a commitment.

 ## What is an ROD?